-Public Servants Defending Foreign Corporations Instead Of American Citizens
+Public Servants Defending Foreign Corporations Not American Citizens

 Have you seen the protests over the Dakota Access Pipeline?
 The profits of foreign corporations are now more important to the U.S. government than the lives of homeland defenders?
 Thanks to corruption and fascism, the U.S. is one crisis away from bankruptcy and suspension of the constitution (including the second amendment, social security and more).